25 Engaging Role Playing Activities for Speech Development in Children

 Activity: Create a space-themed setting where children act as astronauts, describing their mission and discoveries.

 Case Example: Lucas, age 6, is focusing on his /s/ blends.
-As a space explorer, he practices words like “star,” “space,” and “asteroid,” helping improve his articulation.
+As a space explorer, he practices words like “star,” “space,” and “asteroid,” improving his articulation.

 17. Birthday Party Planner